Richardbrown85/creative-wave-design/README.md

 #### Gallery page

 The gallery page displays logo designs, mock ups and real world photos of the logos.
-These are laid out in a very simple layout of circles to follow the flow of creative waves logo design.
+These are in a very simple layout of circles to follow the flow of creative waves logo design.
 These layout is responsive depending on screen sizes.

 #### Enquiry page